It feels great to be a member of MGCS family, and I am glad to share my experience in this program and HKUST.

 2. TO MGCSers: After graduating from this program and moving on, you will always recall thousands of memory pieces in THE LIBRARY, and you will miss it a lot, so don’t complain the never-die assignments.

 3. I have been a financial consultant since graduated from MGCS.
-The research experience helped me to keep a research spirit, what benefits me to design much more professional financial plans to clients.
+The research experience benefits me to be a financial professional.

 The year I spend at HKUST is definitely the most regretless year in the past of my life.
 I’m currently Ph.D. student majoring in Economics at USC.
 Personally, MGCS is like a ladder assisting me reach my goal.
 With broadness of course topics, you are not only able to intensively equip yourself with important knowledge, but also get a chance to find where your true passion is.
 With distinctive professors who care about improvement of students sincerely, you can see a rapid upgrade of ability in fields you put effort in.
 With high reputation of both the university and the department, you will find you are exposed to a new world full of opportunities.
 My suggestion is: fully utilize resources that MGCS brings to you, and finally you will make an achievement even beyond your best expectation.